On Classifying Continuous Constraint Satisfaction Problems: Introduction

-By slight abuse of notation, we also allow that $\delta$ is given as part of the input.
+Note that the two promises $V(\Phi) \subseteq [-\delta, \delta]^n$ and \domainadherent, while formally independent, are proven essentially in the same way, by scaling variables sufficiently close to the origin.

+We would like to emphasize that we are not having a constraint of the form $x\in [-\delta,\delta]$ in the signature.
+The property $V(\Phi) \subseteq [-\delta, \delta]^n$ will be imposed only by using constraints of the structure $\langle \R , C(f,\delta) \rangle$.
+Thus, we are dealing with so-called promise problems from computational complexity.
+Note that this promise is difficult to check.
+We will discuss promise problems again in \Cref{sub:discussion}.

+This promise is also the reason why we defined the constraint $\equalzero{f}$ to be true everywhere outside of the domain of $f$.
+We anticipate that most applications of our result will likely focus on the case where $[-\delta, \delta]^2$ is a subset of \domain.
+We will discuss the \equalzero{f} constraint in more detail in \Cref{sub:discussion}.

 Note that although the problem is called curved equality problem, we make no assumptions on~$f$ as part of the definition.
 We do this explicitly, as there are various technical ways to formulate those assumptions.
-Abrahamsen, Adamaszek and Miltzow~\cite{ARTETR, abrahamsen2019dynamic} essentially showed that \CE{} is \ER-complete for $f = (x-1)(y-1) - 1$.
-Here, we generalize this to a wider set of functions~$f$ defined as follows.
+Abrahamsen, Adamaszek, and Miltzow~\cite{ARTETR, abrahamsen2019dynamic} essentially showed that \CE{} is \ER-complete for $f = (x-1)(y-1) - 1$.
+Here, we generalize this to a wider set of functions~$f$ defined below.
+Recall that a set $T$ is a \textit{neighborhood} of a point $p$ if there is an open set $S$ with $p \in S \subseteq T$.